bonfa/algo-master/algo-master/summary/detail/Matrix.md

 2. Rotate Image (NOT_SOLVED)
 3. Set Matrix Zeroes (SOLVED_SUB_OPTIMAL -> did not solve it optimally for O(1) space)
 4. Valid Sudoku (SOLVED_PERFECTLY -> better  than AlgoMaster solution)
+5. Game of Life (SOLVED_SUB_OPTIMAL -> could not find a good solution for in place substitution)